-

 Teaching methodologies and assessment

 A teaching methodology is adopted that includes oral exposition, exercises and permanent debate in the classroom, mostly managed by the students.
 Group work presupposes R&D activities within the scope of the assigned theme, and the Report follows APA norms.
-The last point of the program discusses contemporary social phenomena, fundamental for the future of societies and largely dependent on human behavior, at various levels.
+The last point of the program, transversal to the UC contents, discusses contemporary social phenomena, fundamental for the future of societies and largely dependent on human behavior, at various levels.

 -